-The Print Server contains the necessary firmware to act as an IPP Server.
+The Wireless Print Server contains the necessary firmware to act as an IPP Server.
 No additional configuration is necessary.
 However, the following requirements must be met.

-- The Print Server must have a valid IP Address.
-For printing via the Internet, the Print Server's IP Address must be external (allocated by your ISP), rather than an IP Address on your local LAN. - Any Router, Gateway or Firewall linking your LAN to the Internet must NOT block the IPP protocol. - You must advise clients of the correct URL or IP Address of the IPP Server.
-To use a URL rather than an IP Address, you need to register the domain name for the URL. - Unless clients are using Windows 2000 or XP, you must provide your clients with the supplied IPP Client software.
-If it is not convenient to provide the CD-ROM, supply the IPP CLIENT.EXE file, located in the IPP folder.
+- The Wireless Print Server must have a valid IP Address.
+For printing via the Internet, the Wireless Print Server's IP Address must be external (allocated by your ISP), rather than an IP Address on your local LAN. - Any Router, Gateway or Firewall linking your LAN to the Internet must NOT block the IPP protocol. - You must advise clients of the correct URL or IP Address of the IPP Server.
+To use a URL rather than an IP Address, you need to register the domain name for the URL. - Unless clients are using Windows 2000, you must provide your clients with the supplied IPP Client software.
+If it is not convenient to provide the CD-ROM, supply the IPP_CLIENT.EXE file, located in the IPP folder.

-IPP Client Setup - Windows 98/ME
+IPP Client Setup - Windows 95/98/Me/NT 4.0/XP